DinoChiesa/Apigee-Java-Xslt/README.md

 You need to build the source code in order to use the policy in Apigee Edge, in order to download all the dependencies.

-The instructions are at the bottom of this README.
+The instructions to do so are at the bottom of this README.

 After you build it,

-1. copy the jar file, available in  target/edge-custom-xslt-1.0.9.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/edge-custom-xslt-1.0.9.jar) if you have not, to your apiproxy/resources/java directory.
+1. copy the jar file, available in  target/edge-custom-xslt-1.0.10.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/edge-custom-xslt-1.0.10.jar) if you have not, to your apiproxy/resources/java directory.
 Also copy all the required dependencies.
 (See below) You can do this offline, or using the graphical Proxy Editor in the Apigee Edge Admin Portal.

 2. include a Java callout policy in your apiproxy/resources/policies directory.
 It should look